anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * Year B: 2 Corinthians, Ephesians, James and Hebrews 1-10
 * Year C: Galatians, Colossians, Hebrews 11-13, Philemon, 1 Timothy, 2 Timothy and 2 Thessalonians

 What about the rest of the Bible (apart from the Gospels and the Psalms)?
-As well as cameo appearances during seasons and festivals, and 'Related' Old Testament readings after Trinity, the Bible is read systematically as follows:
+As well as cameo appearances during seasons and Festivals, and 'Related' Old Testament readings after Trinity, the Bible is read systematically as follows:

 * Old Testament
   * Leviticus, Numbers, Deuteronomy, Joshua, Nehemiah, Ezekiel, Daniel, Jonah, Micah, Zephaniah and Malachi: included, but not in a systematic way
   * Judges, Ruth, Ezra, Obadiah, Nahum and Haggai: not included
-  * 1 and 2 Chronicles: not included (outside festivals)
+  * 1 and 2 Chronicles: not included (outside Festivals)
   * Ecclesiastes, Habakkuk and Zechariah: once as a 'Related' reading
   * Isaiah: features prominently in Advent, Christmas and Epiphany, and at other times (not sequential)
 * New Testament